amazon-science/object-centric-vol/README.md

         --log_dir ${OUTPUT_DIR} \
         --output_dir ${OUTPUT_DIR}
 ```
+You can refer [VideoMAE](https://github.com/MCG-NJU/VideoMAE) for data pre-processing of the pretraining stage.
 ### Training the patch-based CLIP
 run the following codes to train the patch-based CLIP
 ```bash